Xunnamius/xscripts/docs/test/setup/interfaces/RunOptions.md

 > `readonly` `optional` **cleanup**: `boolean`

-Kill the spawned process when the parent process exits unless either:
+Kill the subprocess when the current process exits.
-	- the spawned process is [`detached`](https://nodejs.org/api/child_process.html#child_process_options_detached)
-	- the parent process is terminated abruptly, for example, with `SIGKILL` as opposed to `SIGTERM` or a normal exit

 #### Default